 We will assist purebred Labrador Retrievers who are:

-(a) with an individual, family or life partners but for valid reasons, the family/individual/life partners cannot provide the required help for the dog's condition;
+With an individual, family, or life partners, or the dog is in a rescue situation, but for valid reasons the family/individual/life partners or rescue cannot provide the required help needed for the dog’s condition.

 Other funding eligibility guidelines include:

-- If the dog is not currently owned, the dog is or will be adoptable if medical treatment is received (this may require consulting with the attending veterinarian or further written documentation).
+2. If the dog is not currently owned, it must be in a rescue, and the dog is or will be adoptable if medical treatment is received (this may require consulting with the attending veterinarian or require further written documentation).

-- Funds will not be used for long term medical needs.
+6. Funds will not be used for long term medical care.

-- The future quality of life and not the age of the dog will be of primary importance to the Committee in its evaluation.
+7. The future quality of life and not the age of the dog will be of primary importance to the Board in its evaluation.
 Labrador Life Line strongly believes no dog is disposable, and that older dogs are as important and deserving of our help and compassion as younger dogs.

-For an owned dog, funding can be up to 75% of the proposed therapy with a maximum funding per case of $750.
-Not all cases are approved for maximum funding amount, as each case is evaluated on an individual basis by the entire board of Labrador Life Line.
+a) For an owned dog, funding can be up to 75% of the proposed therapy with a maximum funding per case of $750.
+Not all cases are approved for maximum funding amount, as each case is evaluated on an individual basis by the entire Board of Labrador Life Line.

-For a dog in rescue, funding can be up to 50% of the proposed therapy with a maximum funding per case of $375.
-Not all cases are approved for maximum funding amount, as each case is evaluated on an individual basis by the entire board of Labrador Life Line.
+b) For a dog in rescue, funding can be up to 50% of the proposed therapy with a maximum funding per case of $375.
+Not all cases are approved for maximum funding amount, as each case is evaluated on an individual basis by the entire Board of Labrador Life Line.

-- If the situation is deemed life or death, the President of the Labrador Life Line Board can release funds without approval of any/all Committee members.
+9. If the situation is deemed life or death, the President of the Labrador Life Line Board can release funds without approval of any/all Board members.

 – The treating veterinarian does not provide any type of payment plan which can include carrying account balances; partial, monthly or delayed payments; post-dated checks.